Ewen2015/GossipCat/docs/source/tutorial.rst

 .. note::

     1. :file:`requirements.txt` includes all packages you need in your project.
-We recommend you to list not only package names but thier versions in the file.
-Besides, this serves your well if you develop your project on SageMaker, for you have to install all required packages every time restarting the Jupyter Notebook instance.
+We recommend you list not only package names but also their versions in the file.
+Besides, this serves you well if you develop your project on SageMaker, for you have to install all required packages every time you restart the Jupyter Notebook instance.
     2. :file:`.gitignore` includes :file:`data/*` by default, which is our best practice in data science projects with **git**.
 Generally, you don't want to git your data.
     3. :file:`docs/READM.md` is inspired by `How to ML Paper - A brief Guide <https://docs.google.com/document/d/16R1E2ExKUCP5SlXWHr-KzbVDx9DBUclra-EbU8IB-iE/edit?usp=sharing>`_.
-We highly recommend you to document your data science project in an organized way so that anyone, including youself, can catch up your thoughts in the future.
+We highly recommend you to document your data science project in an organized way so that anyone, including yourself, can catch up your thoughts in the future.

 Logging
 -------

-Most data scientists spend little time on logging and may just print out along the experiement in Jupyter Notebook.
-However, this can make annoying troubles when it comes to production environment or when the data science experiements require a long period to generate experiement records.
+Most data scientists spend little time logging in and may just print out the experiment in Jupyter Notebook.
+However, this can cause annoying troubles when it comes to a production environment or when data science experiments require a long period to generate experiment records.
 Therefore, logging is critical to a data science project.

 Python Module **Logging** is one of the most underrated features.
 Two things (5&3) to take away from **Logging**: